 FY 2021 assessments have an effective market date of January 1, 2020, with an emphasis on calendar 2019 sale prices.
 Only calendar 2019 sales were analyzed for single-family and condominium properties as there were a sufficient number of sales.
 However, it was necessary to include calendar 2018 sales to value two and three families to supplement the pool of sales available for analysis.

 Apartment rents for buildings with four or more units were up about nearly double from FY19 with average rents increasing about $165 per month.
 Commercial rents remained stable except Retail Strip, Convenience Store, R&D, Large Industrial and Warehouse over 25,000 SF, which all increased 6-7%.
 Expense and vacancy rates were stable and in line with FY2020 rates, while vacancy rates increased slightly.
 Expected rate of return on income producing property (capitalization rate) decreased by about 4% on average.
 A declining cap rate means an increasing value.
 (Source of rent, expenses, and vacancy based upon calendar 2018 information provided by landlords).

 Tax Rate Changes

 The proposed tax rates for FY20 will be $10.09 per thousand dollars of value for residential properties, and the commercial tax rate will be $16.32 per thousand dollars of value.
-These rates reflect a decrease of $0.55 or -4.9% for residential and a decrease of $0.88 or -4.8% for commercial.
+These rates reflect a decrease of $0.67 or -6.2% for residential and a decrease of $1.01 or -5.8% for commercial.
 The residential exemption tax savings for owners who reside at their property will increase by $164 from last fiscal year.
 Somerville (and Chelsea) offers the highest residential exemption in the Commonwealth.